 Set the execution Policy with the following command:

-You can also use Set-ExecutionPolicy Unrestricted to remove all restrictions on your security policy (However, the RemoteSigned execution policy is ideal!).
+You can also use Set-ExecutionPolicy Unrestricted to remove all restrictions on your security policy (However, the RemoteSigned execution policy is ideal among different modes!).
 Once you have changed the execution policy, you should be able to run scripts without encountering the “running scripts is disabled on this system” error.

 - Restricted – No scripting allowed

 - Unrestricted – You can run any script, No signing is required.

-- RemoteSigned – Good for Test, Dev environments.
+- RemoteSigned – Good for Test and dev environments.
 Only files from the internet need to be signed.
 Otherwise, you’ll see .ps1 is not digitally signed error.
-This is the default setting on servers.
+This is the default policy setting on servers.
 More secure option compared with unrestricted.

 - AllSigned – local or remote script – A trusted publisher should sign it; only digitally signed PowerShell scripts are allowed.

 What if you can’t set the Execution Policy by running PowerShell as Administrator?

 To set the execution policy for the current user scope, use the following:

 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 Bypass ExecutionPolicy Temporarily for a Session

 How to bypass the PowerShell execution policy?
-To bypass the execution policy just for a one-time session.
-In the command prompt, type:
+To bypass the execution policy just for a one-time session, in the command prompt, type:

 Once you close the PowerShell window, the current PowerShell session ends, and the Bypass is also closed with it.
-This allows you to run a PowerShell script temporarily while keeping the ExecutionPolicy settings for all other PowerShell sessions.
+This allows you to run a PowerShell script file temporarily while keeping the ExecutionPolicy settings for all other PowerShell sessions.
 You can also unblock the file from its properties or copy-paste the script contents into the PowerShell console to bypass the execution policy.

 How about bypassing the execution policy and running the script in PowerShell ISE?

 You can bypass the execution policy by selecting a block of the script and then hitting F8 (Run Selection).